djalbat/Easy-DragAndDrop/README.md

 ### Handling moving files and directories

 The `onMove()` handler is invoked with an array of path maps and a `done` argument.
 You must call the `done()` method when you are done.
-Each element of the array of path maps is a mutable object with one key, namely the entry's source path.
-Its value is the entry's target path.
+Each element of the array of path maps is a mutable plain old JavaScript object with one key, namely the entry's source path.
+The corresponding value is the entry's target path.
 If you want the entry to be moved, leave the object as-is.
 If you want the entry to be left in place, change the value to the source path.
-If you want it removed, change the value to `null`.
+If you want the entry to be removed, change the value to `null`.
 Simply leaving the array of path maps alone with therefore move the entries as expected.

 ```js
 function onMove(pathMaps, done) {